 Balance Billing Protection

-Under the new law, a non-participating provider subject to this law can no longer balance bill or collect more than the member’s in-network cost-sharing amounts for either:
+A non-participating provider subject to this law cannot balance bill or collect more than the member’s in-network cost-sharing amounts for either:

 - Emergency services, regardless of the final diagnosis, from a non-participating hospital, doctor, or other medical providers at a hospital.

 - Non-emergency surgery or ancillary professional services for a covered benefit provided by a non-participating provider at a participating hospital, ambulatory surgical center, or other healthcare facility, including surgery, anesthesiology, pathology, radiology, or hospitalist services and laboratory services.

 The negotiation process begins with the non-participating provider submitting a "clean claim" for the outstanding balance to the carrier.
 Within 30 days of the submission of a clean claim, the carrier must offer to pay a commercially reasonable amount, based on payments for the same or similar services provided in a similar geographic area.
 If the provider disputes the carrier’s payment, the provider must notify the carrier within 30 days of receipt of payment / payment notification, whichever is earlier.
 The carrier and the provider are to negotiate in good faith to agree on a payment amount within those 30 days.
 If no agreement is reached within such 30-day period, the dispute may then be resolved by initiating arbitration.

 Opt-In and Opt-Out Process for Virginia Elective Group Health Plans